 - 1. Connect your PC to the instrument.
-Use an interrogator cable to connect to 4100/4200/6700 instruments; use the Communications Cable to connect to a 2100 instrument or Field Wizard. - 2.
+Use an interrogator cable to connect to 4100/4200/6700 instruments; use the Communications Cable to connect to a Pulse Doppler or 2100 instrument, or Field Wizard. - 2.
 Click the Quick Connect button on the toolbar, or press F11. - 3.
 Select "Direct" as the connection type. - 4.
 Select the Com port from the pull down list.
 This will correspond to the serial port to which you attached the interrogator or communications cable.
 For more information on Com ports, refer to your computer's manual.
 If you choose the "Default" Com port, Flowlink will use the port selected on the Utilities>Options window. - 5.
-Click the large Connect button.
+Click the large button for the type of instrument to which you are connecting. - a.
+For Pulse Doppler instruments, another window will appear for entering the site and device name, and to select the flow meter type.